Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 A model can be registered by sending a `POST` request to the `/api/v2/externalmodel` endpoint.
 The request **must** include a model definition as primary data.

-A request below shows an example of external model registration.
+The request below shows an example of external model registration.

 ```json
 POST /api/v2/externalmodel HTTP/1.1